Blo0dR0gue/PreAmazingzon/README.md

 ## Database installation via phpmyadmin
 Step-by-step setup:
-1. To setup the database login to your mysql server using phpmyadmin.
+1. To set up the database login to your mysql server using phpmyadmin.
 2. Click on "Import" in the header.
 3. Click on "Browse".
 4. Select the `install.sql` file located in the project root.
 5. Click on "Open".
 6. Click on "OK".
 7. The database with a default user will be created.
-(Database-Username: amazingzon, Password: sh7up#KT!)
+(Database-Username: `amazingzon`, Password: `sh7up#KT!`)

 ## Features